Integrations > Authentication and SSO

 Regulatory compliance: Enhanced audit trails and governance features to meet evolving data protection requirements.

 SSO integration with MCP servers represents a critical evolution in enterprise AI security.
-While technical implementation requires careful planning and security considerations, the benefits include:
+Yes, technical implementation requires careful planning and security considerations.
+But look at what you gain:

 - Reduced authentication friction for end users